davidenunes/tensorflow-wheels/README.md

 # Tensorflow Wheels
 Tensorflow wheels I've been building and using over time.
-Unless specified, these are for skylake CPUs or equivalent instruction sets.
+Unless specified, these are built for skylake CPUs or equivalent instruction sets.

 | TF | HW |Python | CUDA | cuDNN | Support | OS | Download |
 |:------:|:------:|:------:|:----:|:-------:|:-----:|:------------:|:------:|